Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 This document describes the _installation process_ of _one host_, not the configuration
 nor the design of the system.

-Also, this document describes the installation for the DeiC DPS server: replace users and ssh public key's with your own:
+This document also describes the installation for the DeiC DPS server: replace users and ssh public key's with your own:

     eport IPV4ADDR=a.b.c.d